wiljav/API2CSV/README.md

 # API Data Retrieval Project

 ## Overview
 This project is designed to retrieve data from an API, process it using **Apache Kafka**, and store the results in **MinIO**.
-It utilizes **Pandas** for data manipulation and analysis.
-The setup employs **Docker** for containerization, ensuring a consistent environment across different platforms.
+It utilises **Pandas** for data manipulation and analysis.
+The setup employs **Docker** for containerisation, ensuring a consistent environment across different platforms.

 ## API Data
 The API used for this project is `https://www.thecocktaildb.com/api.php`